keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 DataNodes, so it’s important to consider how many concurrent external compactions will be running.
 The Muchos cluster had 22x16=352 cores on the worker VMs, so the max of 660 exceeds what the Muchos cluster could run itself.
-An earlier test tried running 1000 external compaction which stressed HDFS, and therefore the metadata table a bit, leading to the changes in #2152 which worked well in this test.

 ### Ingesting data

-After the compactors were started, 22 continuous ingest clients (from accumulo_testing) were started.
-The following plot shows the number of compactions running in the three different compactions queues that were configured.
+After starting compactors, 22 continuous ingest clients (from accumulo_testing) were started.
+The following plot shows the number of compactions running in the three different compaction queues configured.
 The executor cs1_small is for compactions <= 32M and it stayed pretty busy as minor compactions constantly produce new small files.
 In 2.1.0 merging minor compactions were removed, so it's important to ensure a